-After a final safari and breakfast you will begin the 5-hour drive to Khajuraho or Panna National Park.
+After a final morning safari at Bandhavgarh and breakfast ,you will begin the 5-hour drive to Khajuraho or Panna National Park.
 On arrival check into your hotel and remainder of the day is at leisure.

 You have two choices for accommodation in the area: you can stay in Khajuraho itself, where there are several good conventional hotels, or you can continue with the wildlife theme and stay close to Panna National Park at Sarai at Toria Lodge.

 Sarai at Toria’s uniquely designed accommodation is situated on a beautiful riverside site, close to Khajuraho.
 This luxurious but earth-friendly small retreat is envisaged as the founding component of a wider project that seeks to play a positive role in the economic and social development of the local area; the owners also see it as a base for conservation activities and for wildlife and climate change research.
 The owners are steeped in knowledge of the area and wider conservation issues, and concluding your central India wildlife tour here allows you to discuss and ‘debrief’ what you have seen and experienced over the previous week.

 Day 10 Panna